yingkwanyue/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-First, calculate the total number of steps taken per day, ignoring missing values in the data set for now.
+Calculate the total number of steps taken per day, ignoring missing values in the data set for now.

 ```r